liuhaoyun/PU-Mask/README.md

    ```

 4. Evaluate the model:
-    First, you need to download the pretrained model from `/log` (automatically generated during training), extract it and put it in your created folder `model`,
+    First, you need to download the pretrained model from `/log` (automatically generated during training), extract it and put it in your created folder `/model`,
     Then run:

    ```shell